Strike (1925 film): Plot

-The chapter begins with footage of ducklings, kittens, piglets, and geese.
-A child then wakes his father for work ironically with no work to do, they laugh and frolic.
-The factory is shown vacant and still with birds moving in.
-The children act out what their fathers had done, wheelbarrowing a goat in a mob.
+A child wakes his father for work, ironically with no work to do; they laugh and frolic.
+The factory is vacant and still, with birds moving in.
+The children wheelbarrow a goat in a mob, acting out what their fathers had done.
 The owner is frustrated by orders arriving and the frozen plant.
-Demands are formulated: an 8-hour work day, fair treatment by the administration, 30% wage increases, and a 6-hour day for minors.
-The shareholders get involved with the director and read the demands.
-They discuss dismissively while smoking cigars and having drinks.
-Presumably on the orders of the shareholders, the police raid the workers, and they sit down to protest.
-At their meeting the shareholders use the demand letter as a rag to clean up a spill, and a lemon squeezer metaphorically represents the pressure the stockholders intend to apply to the strikers.
+The workers formulate their demands: an 8-hour work day, fair treatment by the administration, 30% wage increases, and a 6-hour day for minors.
+The shareholders meet with the director, and they discuss the demands dismissively while smoking cigars and having drinks.
+Presumably on their orders, the police raid the workers, and the workers sit down to protest.
+At their meeting the shareholders use the demand letter as a rag to clean up a spill, and a lemon squeezer metaphorically represents the pressure they intend to apply to the strikers.